Logo

 Title: PRR 520, MP-54, 1965

-Description: M.U.
-Electrics.
-Here is an original photo that I took of Pennsylvania Railroad equipment in Hollidaysburg, Pennsylvania, on 11 April 1965.
-Shown here is a front-quarter view of PRR #520, an MP-54 electric passenger car built by American Car & Foundry.
-This photo was taken along South Juniata Street, just East of the PRR's Freight Station.
+Description: Electric M.U.
+Here is an original photo that I took in Hollidaysburg, Pennsylvania, on 11 April 1965.
+Shown here is a front-quarter view of Pennsylvania Railroad car #520, an MP-54 electric passenger coach built by American Car & Foundry.
+Photo taken along South Juniata Street, just East of the Freight Station.

 Photo Date: 4/11/1965 Upload Date: 7/29/2016 3:01:04 AM